Hugo, 3rd Prince of Windisch-Graetz: Early life

 Hugo Vinzenz was born at Florence in the Grand Duchy of Tuscany on 17 November 1854.
 He was the son of Hugo, 2nd Prince of Windisch-Graetz (1823–1904) and Duchess Luise of Mecklenburg-Schwerin (1824–1859).
-From his parent's marriage, his siblings were Princess Alexandrine (wife of Count Rudolf von Khevenhüller-Metsch), (Note: Count Rudolf Ladislaus von Khevenhüller-Metsch (1844–1910), was the youngest son of Richard, 5th Prince of Khevenhüller-Metsch and Countess Antonia Maria Lichnowsky (a daughter of Prince Eduárd Lichnowsky).)
+From his parents' marriage, his siblings were Princess Alexandrine (wife of Count Rudolf von Khevenhüller-Metsch), (Note: Count Rudolf Ladislaus von Khevenhüller-Metsch (1844–1910), was the youngest son of Richard, 5th Prince of Khevenhüller-Metsch and Countess Antonia Maria Lichnowsky (a daughter of Prince Eduárd Lichnowsky).)
 Princess Olga (wife of Andreas Mocenigo), and Princess Marie (who married their first cousin, Duke Paul Frederick of Mecklenburg).
 (Note: His brother-in-law, and first cousin, Duke Paul Frederick of Mecklenburg (1852–1923), was the second son of Frederick Francis II, Grand Duke of Mecklenburg-Schwerin, and Princess Augusta Reuss of Köstritz.)
 After his mother died in 1859, his father married Princess Matylda Radziwill, (Note: Prince Hugo's stepmother, Princess Matylda Radziwill (1836–1918), was the daughter of Prince Wilhelm Radziwiłł (eldest son of Prince Antoni Radziwiłł), and Mathilde Christina Clary-Aldringen (a daughter of Carl Joseph, 3rd Prince of Clary-Aldringen).) with whom his father had three more children: Prince Ernst Wilhelm; Princess Aloisia Maria Mathilde and Princess Elisabeth Maria Mathilde; all of whom died unmarried.

 His paternal grandparents were Weriand, 1st Prince of Windisch-Graetz (a son of Count Joseph Nicholas of Windisch-Graetz) and Princess Maria Lobkowicz (a daughter of Joseph Franz Maximilian, 7th Prince of Lobkowicz).
 His maternal grandparents were Paul Frederick, Grand Duke of Mecklenburg-Schwerin and Princess Alexandrine of Prussia.